 Labiaplasty, Labia reduction

 Labia Minora (Labiaplasty, labia reduction)

-Literally translated as “small lips”, the labia minora can be very small or up to 2 inches wide.
-They vary in size, shape and colour, but resemble flower petals and can range in colour from a purple, pink, brown, or red.
+The labia minora also known as the inner lips vary in size, shape and colour, but resemble flower petals and can range in colour from a purple, pink, brown, or red.
 The purpose of your labia minora is to protect your vagina and urethra (the tube that carries urine from the bladder to the outside of your body) from bacteria.

 This procedure designed to help women feel more confident about the way they look.

 Literally meaning outer lips or large lips, the labia majora enclose and protect the other external reproductive organs.
 The labia majora contain sweat and oil-secreting glands.

 Our Doctors have refined the labiaplasty majora technique over the years to safely reduce the size of the labia majora by excising a crescent shaped portion of the inner portion of the majora.